 Pork rind jelly is a popular Chinese dish that my dad often cooked when I was young.
 Back then, meat sold in the market was often large chunks.
 My dad would keep pork rind for making this jelly dish which was loved by everyone in our family.
 I remember being amazed by how the stock (in which the pork rind is braised) turned into jelly on its own.

 As pork rind has a large amount of natural gelatin, after being boiled in water it thickens the stock.
 When cooled completely, the stock congeals then a solid jelly-like block forms.
-The making of pork rind jelly is very natural and simple.
+The making of this dish is very natural and simple.
 There is no commercial gelatin involved.
-The only thing you need is a bit of patience as it does take a while to boil, plus several hours for waiting the stock to congeal.
+The only thing you need is a bit of patience as it does take a while to boil, plus several hours to allow the stock to congeal.

-When the stock (and the pork rind strips in it) is cooled and congealed to a jelly, you can cut it into any shape you like.
+When the stock (and the pork rind strips in it) is cooled and congealed to jelly, you can cut it into any shape you like.
 Smooth, slippery and springy, the texture of pork rind jelly is truly delightful.
 Now what you need is a tangy, flavourful dressing to complete the dish.
-My favourite seasoning for pork rind jelly is very similar to the easy Chinese dressing I introduced in the post on cucumber salad (Check the recipe HERE).
-I also love adding a dash of homemade Chinese chilli oil (see how to make it HERE) to make this dish more exciting.